Astemes/astemes-triarc-framework/docs/20_Framework/20_Process/Process.md

 The framework maintains information on the lifecycle state of the process, which changes as the process changes state during execution of the application.
 The lifecycle state is a core concept which is used to ensure internal consistency of the framework.
-The evolution of the lifecycle is shown in the following image.
+The normal evolution of the lifecycle is shown in the following image.

 ![Triarc Process Lifecycle](img/lifecycle.png)